 Nurses: As an American Psychological Association approved provider CES programs are accepted by the American Nurses Credentialing Center (ANCC).
 Every state Board of Nursing accepts ANCC approved programs except California and Iowa.
 CES maintains responsibility for this program.
 Nurses completing this program receive 5 hours of continuing education credit.

-Cost: $50 for “lifetime access.”
-That means even after you complete the course, you can go back and review any of the videos or other material as often as you like, with no time limit.
+Cost: $49.99 And remember that even after you complete the course, you can go back and review any of the videos or other material as often as you like, with no time limit.